grafeas/kritis/docs/signer.md

 4. Creating a signing key.

     A private signing key is required to create attestations for an image.
-Here, we use Cloud KMS as an example.
-The tool also supports PGP and PKIX keys.
+In this example you use Cloud KMS with PKIX keys.
+Kritis Signer also supports PGP keys.

-    Run the following commands to create a key ring and an asymmetric signing key, and note down the KMS key name.
+    Run the following commands to create a key ring and an asymmetric signing key, and save the KMS key name.

     ```shell
     gcloud kms keyrings create my-key-ring-1 \